 Colorado law defines “spousal rape” or “marital rape” as sexual intercourse or penetration of a spouse without consent.
 This is not treated as a separate offense, but rather is prosecuted as a standard sexual assault.
 However, because of the domestic component, courts impose both sexual assault and domestic violence penalties.

-In this article, our Colorado criminal defense lawyers explain:
+In this article, our Denver Colorado criminal defense lawyers explain:

 - 1. What is Spousal Rape in Colorado?

 - 2. Does Colorado Have a Marital Exemption to Rape Charges?

 - 3. How Does the Prosecutor Prove that I am Guilty of Spousal Rape?

 - 4. What are the Penalties for Spousal Rape?

 - 5. How Do I Defend Myself Against Spousal Rape Charges?